soedinglab/MMseqs2/README.md

 ### Search

-The `easy-search` searches directly with a FASTA/FASTQ files against either another FASTA/FASTQ file or an already existing MMseqs2 database.
+The `easy-search` workflow searches directly with a FASTA/FASTQ files against either another FASTA/FASTQ file or an already existing MMseqs2 database.

-        mmseqs easy-search examples/QUERY.fasta DB.fasta alnRes tmp
+        mmseqs easy-search examples/QUERY.fasta examples/DB.fasta alnRes.m8 tmp

-It is also possible to pre-compute the index for the target database:
+It is also possible to pre-compute the index for the target database.
+This reduces overhead when searching repeatedly against the same database.

         mmseqs createdb examples/DB.fasta targetDB
         mmseqs createindex targetDB tmp
-        mmseqs easy-search examples/QUERY.fasta targetDB alnRes tmp
+        mmseqs easy-search examples/QUERY.fasta targetDB alnRes.m8 tmp

+The `databases` workflow provides download and setup procedures for many public reference databases, such as the Uniref, NR, NT, PFAM and many more (see [Downloading databases](https://github.com/soedinglab/mmseqs2/wiki#downloading-databases)).
+For example, to download and search against a database containing the Swiss-Prot reference proteins run:

+        mmseqs databases UniProtKB/Swiss-Prot swissprot tmp
+        mmseqs easy-search examples/QUERY.fasta swissprot alnRes.m8 tmp

 The speed and sensitivity of the `search` can be adjusted with `-s` parameter and should be adapted based on your use case (see [setting sensitivity -s parameter](https://github.com/soedinglab/mmseqs2/wiki#set-sensitivity--s-parameter)).
 A very fast search would use a sensitivity of `-s 1.0`, while a very sensitive search would use a sensitivity of up to `-s 7.0`.
 A detailed guide how to speed up searches is [here](https://github.com/soedinglab/MMseqs2/wiki#how-to-control-the-speed-of-the-search).